FIRESIDE No. 17 with Bob Gaines

 Follow @chipgaines and @joannagaines and @magnolia and @MagnoliaHomesTX and @MagnoliaRealty on Twitter or Instagram for comings, goings, fun projects, announcements, and general happenings in the year ahead.

-My heartfelt thanks this season to you, the faithful reader and listener, for engaging in and supporting this autumn experiment.
+My heartfelt thanks this season to you, the faithful reader, listener, and viewer, for engaging in and supporting this autumn experiment.

 And of course, my everlasting appreciation to Joe Brouillette, Bob Pennington, Mary Ober, Lou Romero, Gary Moreau, Alan Friedman, Dr. Knute Sorenson, John Moore, Dr. Howard Johnson, Michelle Kinder, Susan Thoma, Bob Spencer, Dick Reynolds, Dr. Steve Buchholz, Ray Harmon, Dr. Charles Lowery, and Bob Gaines for leaping without looking into my tiny dinghy and joining me on her maiden voyage with nary a map, compass, star, proof of concept, nor body of work to preview.
 I am forever indebted to you for your courage, trust, participation, and setting such an exceedingly high bar in this, our inaugural season.